DeanMahaffey/README-Generator/Develop/utils/GeneratedREADME.md

   # Description

-  To help you make a README file for your app.
+  This app is to help you generate a readme file for your app.

   # Table of Contents